 Throughout the trip, my nieces tagged along on our outings and had a blast.
 They asked a million questions and seemed curious about everything.
-They LOVED the armory of Topkapi Palace, ran around excitedly as we explored the underground city of Derenkuyu, and oohed and were in awe of the Ağaçaltı Church in the Ihlara Valley.
+They LOVED the armory of Topkapi Palace, ran around excitedly as we explored the underground city of Derenkuyu, and were in awe of the Ağaçaltı Church in the Ihlara Valley.

 This made me realize that I should have given them more credit for being able to create their own fun, and that “kid activities” like playground visits and pony rides would have been mundane and way less exciting for them.
-They not only learned a lot but now they have something real to look forward to when they return to Istanbul and Cappadocia as adults.
+They not only learned a lot but now they have something to look forward to when they return to Istanbul and Cappadocia as adults.

 I’m sure all the parents reading this are laughing at these “revelations.”
 But some of this hadn’t even crossed my mind.
 I’m seriously in awe of parents and all the extras they have to think about.
 Traveling with kids is incredibly challenging and my hat goes off to those who pull it off and keep going.